MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 )
 ```

-This example is the same as the previous example except arguments and environment variables are
+This example is the same as the previous one except arguments and environment variables are
 defined for the launch action.

 ## Changes to `xcodeproj` Macro and `_xcodeproj` Rule